publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch93/m__us_usc_t15_s6701.md

 >     “(c)  __Mandatory Availability__  __.—__

->     During each calendar year, each entity that meets the definition of an insurer under section 102—
+>     During each Program Year, each entity that meets the definition of an insurer under section 102—

 >         “(1) shall make available, in all of its property and casualty insurance policies, coverage for insured losses; and